How It Works

 Dump Tasks

-Add all the individual tasks that spring to mind when you discuss the package.
+Add all the individual tasks that spring to mind when you discuss the pitch.

 2